Graduate Admissions

 I am a student in another graduate program at WashU.
 Can I earn an MA or PhD in Philosophy or PNP?

-To receive a degree from philosophy, you have to apply to one of our PhD programs and be admitted.
+To receive a degree in Philosophy or PNP, you have to apply to one of our PhD programs and be admitted.

 However, students in other WashU programs are welcome to take graduate courses in Philosophy, subject to the published prerequisites.